 Heat olive oil in a large pan over a medium high heat.
 Add the minced garlic and onion.
 Cook, stirring constantly until onions have are translucent.

-Stir in the cooked quinoa, diced tomatoes, tomato sauce, chili powder, cumin, paprika, cayenne pepper, beans, corn, cilantro and lime juice (if using). season with salt and pepper, to taste.
+Stir in the cooked quinoa, diced tomatoes, tomato sauce, chili powder, cumin, paprika, turmeric, cayenne pepper, beans, corn, cilantro and lime juice (if using).
+Season with salt and pepper, to taste.

 Reduce heat to low; simmer, covered, until thickened, about 10 minutes.